What is Lectio Divina?

 The four rungs

-Guigo II's twelfth-century Scala Claustralium — The Ladder of Monks — names the four steps and gives them their canonical sequence: lectio (reading), meditatio (meditation in the medieval sense of slow rumination on the words just read), oratio (the prayer that arises in response) and contemplatio (the silent resting in God beyond words that the prayer opens onto).
-The reading is slow — ruminatio, chewing — sometimes a single verse for an entire session.
-The meditatio is not analysis but repeated return to a phrase the mind has caught on.
-The oratio is whatever response the phrase invokes — petition, gratitude, lament.
-The contemplatio, when it comes, is what the practice is for: a silence in which the reader has stopped reading, the mind has stopped meditating, the will has stopped praying and only attention remains.
-Guigo's framing was scholastic and orderly; the practice he was codifying had been continuous in Western monasteries since at least the early-sixth-century Rule of St Benedict, which prescribed several hours daily of lectio divina alongside the opus Dei, the office of communal psalmody, and labor, manual work.
+Guigo II's Scala Claustralium names the four steps and sets their sequence.
+Lectio is slow reading — sometimes a single verse for an entire session.
+Meditatio is not analysis but repeated return to a phrase the mind has caught on.
+The monastic name for this was ruminatio: chewing.
+Oratio is whatever the phrase invokes — petition, gratitude, lament.
+Contemplatio, when it comes, is what the practice is for.
+The reader has stopped reading.
+The mind has stopped ruminating.
+The will has stopped praying.
+Only attention remains.
+Guigo's framing was orderly and scholastic, but the practice he was codifying was already centuries old.
+The Rule of St Benedict prescribed several hours daily of lectio divina alongside the opus Dei — communal psalmody — and labor, manual work.

-The mechanism is unsentimental.
-Slow reading prevents the comprehension shortcut by which the mind extracts meaning from a passage and discards the language.
-Returning to a single phrase keeps the reader in contact with the texture of the words long enough for an association, image or felt sense to surface unbidden.
+Slow reading prevents the shortcut by which the mind extracts meaning from a passage and discards the words.
+Returning to a single phrase keeps the reader in contact with the language long enough for an image, association, or felt sense to surface on its own.
 The oratio names what surfaces and addresses it.
-The contemplatio is what is left when the addressing is finished.
-Practitioners across centuries have reported that the resulting silence has the quality of being received, of being the silence of a presence rather than the silence of an absence.
-The Christian frame interprets this presence as God; the structural parallel to what meditation traditions describe as resting in awareness is too close to ignore, and was the main reason Thomas Keating felt the practice could be offered to non-Christians without distortion.
+The contemplatio is what remains when the addressing is finished.
+Practitioners across centuries have described the resulting silence as one of presence rather than absence.
+The Christian frame reads this as God.
+The structural parallel to what meditation traditions call resting in awareness is close enough that Thomas Keating felt the practice could be offered to non-Christians without distortion.

 Where it lives in the index

-Thomas Keating's *Open Mind, Open Heart* is the standard contemporary handbook — Keating, a Cistercian abbot at St Joseph's Abbey in Spencer, Massachusetts, was the central figure in adapting lectio divina and the related centering prayer for lay use from the 1970s onwards.
+Thomas Keating's *Open Mind, Open Heart* is the standard contemporary handbook.
+Keating was a Cistercian abbot at St Joseph's Abbey in Spencer, Massachusetts and the central figure in adapting lectio divina and the related centering prayer for lay use from the 1970s onward.
 His Centering Prayer Course is the same teaching in instructional form.
-Richard Rohr's *The Naked Now* approaches the same family of practices from the Franciscan side, with a stronger comparative-religion frame; Rohr's Center for Action and Contemplation in Albuquerque has been the principal North American institutional home for Christian contemplative practice outside the monastic enclosures since the 1980s.
-Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are not instruction manuals — Merton was writing about the contemplative life from inside it — but they are the texts a lectio practitioner in the second half of the twentieth century was most likely to be reading.
-The wider contemplative prayer entry maps the field; lectio is one practice within that field, paired with the parallel Jesus Prayer tradition of the Christian East mapped under hesychasm.
+Richard Rohr's *The Naked Now* approaches the same family of practices from the Franciscan side, with a stronger comparative-religion frame.
+Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are not instruction manuals, but they are the texts a lectio practitioner in the mid-twentieth century was most likely to be reading.
+The wider contemplative prayer entry maps the field.
+The parallel Jesus Prayer tradition of the Christian East is mapped under hesychasm.